nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 AB3 was only able to support a single entity type, which was the `Person` class.
 We had to modify the codebase to support multiple entity types, which are the `Project` and `Client` classes.
-We also decided to stray away from the default command syntax in favour of a more unix-like syntax.
+We also decided to stray away from the default command syntax in favour of a more Unix-like syntax.
 This was a challenge as we had to extend the parser support a different and larger set commands.

 One of the challenges we faced was how to display 2 entity types in the same panel.